 It’s that time of year when virtually everyone is getting sick.
 It might be the change in weather or purely coincidence, but it’s important to stay on top of your health and take steps towards leading your healthiest life.
-October is a healthy lung month, a part of the body that might not always get the attention as it deserves.
+October is a healthy lung month, a part of the body that might not always get the attention it deserves.
 Several illnesses can stem from a breakdown in the respiratory system, so it’s always important to make sure you’re doing your best to be healthy, especially as fall transitions to winter.
-There are a number of risk factors that can impact on your lungs staying health every day, some more obvious than others.
+Several risk factors can impact your lungs staying healthy every day, some more obvious than others.
 Know what you’re up against, so you can learn how to protect yourself and your loved ones.

-The quality of the air around you can change all the time, and it’s important to take that into account in your home.
-Although we often think of pollutants on a larger scale (like transportation pollution) everyday household items could be pollutants too.
+The air quality around you can change all the time, and it’s important to take that into account in your home.
+Although we often think of pollutants on a larger scale (like transportation pollution), everyday household items could be pollutants.
 The hairspray you use, your cleaning products, and even your oven cleaner can be filled with toxins.
 If you’ve been trying to freshen up your house through air fresheners and deodorizers, be careful.
 These products can also be toxic and cause respiratory system damage.
-3 billion people keep their homes warm and cook their food using polluting fuels says the World Health Organization.
-It’s important we know what we are bringing into our homes, and what they can do to our families.
+3 billion people keep their homes warm and cook their food using polluting fuels, says the World Health Organization.
+We must know what we are bringing into our homes and what they can do to our families.

 There are alternative ways to keep your house clean without introducing hazardous products into the mix.
-There are a number of eco-friendly product lines for cleaning supplies you can purchase, or if you’re feeling extra adventurous try making your own products.
-A little research can go a long way and there are DIY alternatives for virtually any product.
+There are several eco-friendly product lines for cleaning supplies you can purchase, or if you’re feeling extra adventurous, try making your own products.
+A little research can go a long way, and there are DIY alternatives for virtually any product.
 You can even turn it into craft time with your little ones by making a DIY air freshener together.
 They can have fun and learn about the necessity for healthier products while spending time together.

 Outside the home